-I have a love affair with Chickpeas and especially chickpea flour.
-It’s so versatile I use it for sauces, to thicken a soup, fritters, and even in savoury muffins.
+I have a love affair with chickpeas and especially chickpea flour.
+It’s so versatile I use it for sauces, to thicken a soup, fritters, and even in savory muffins.
 It’s actually used in Europe as a traditional flatbread as it picks up the taste from the fillings and toppings that you use.

 I try to ferment almost anything–most vegetables, fruits, grain, and bean products whatever will create healthy flora for our gut biome and make it easier to absorb is a bonus to help digest the food that I eat.

 Play around with seasonal toppings and fillings.
 For summertime, try avocado, rocket, hummus & fresh greens.
 For wintery warming, load it up with lightly sauteed greens, chopped roasted vegetables, refried beans, herbs, and spices.
-Virtually anything that you have in the fridge that you want to re-use just warm up with some different herbs and spices and create a whole new taste sensation.
+Virtually anything that you have in the fridge that you want to re-use, just warm it up with some different herbs and spices to create a whole new taste sensation.

 - 1 cup water